Ali Feliz

 Ali Feliz is an American professional boxer.
 He is currently signed with Top Rank.

 Amateur career

-Feliz would have a quite decorated amateur career with winning a few medals.
+Feliz led a decorated amateur career with winning a few medals.
 The first one being in 2020 during the USA Youth National Championships.
-During this tournament, he would place 2nd in the +91kg category.
+During this tournament, he placed 2nd in the +91 kg category.

 A year later, he would take a big step by taking part in the Junior Pan American Games in Cali.
 Feliz would go on to have quite the tournament, before losing in the final, and coming home with a silver medal.

 His greatest accomplishment would come the following year when he took part in the USA National Championships.
 Feliz would go all the way and win first place and win a golden medal.

 In 2024, he would attempt to qualify for the 2024 Summer Olympics, however, he would lose in the first qualifying round.
 During this tournament, he would opt to represent the nationality of his parents of Dominican Republic.